retest/docs/docs/recheck/introduction/usage.md

 ### JUnit 4 (Vintage)

-The following example uses JUnit 4 as test framework.
+The following examples use JUnit 4 as test framework.

+#### Using plain JUnit 4

 ```java
 public class JUnit4ExampleRecheckTest {